acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_update.md

   -p, --publish strings           Publish port of application (format [public:]private) (ex 81:80) -P, --publish-all               Publish all (true) or none (false) of the defined ports of application
-      --pull                      Re-pull the app's image, which will cause the app to re-deploy if the image has changed --replace                   Toggle replacing update, resetting undefined fields to default values -s, --secret strings            Bind an existing secret (format existing:sec-name) (ex: sec-name:app-secret) --target-namespace string   The name of the namespace to be created and deleted for the application resources
+      --pull                      Re-pull the app's image, which will cause the app to re-deploy if the image has changed --region string             Region in which to deploy the app, immutable --replace                   Toggle replacing update, resetting undefined fields to default values -s, --secret strings            Bind an existing secret (format existing:sec-name) (ex: sec-name:app-secret) --target-namespace string   The name of the namespace to be created and deleted for the application resources